Home » The Bible and Beyond » Podcast

 Is the Book of Acts Historically Accurate?

 One of the issues that’s really beginning to affect these communities and the second and third generation is the question of authority. … How do we know that our group is doing things right?
-An interview with Dr. Perry Kia.
+An interview with Dr. Perry Kea.

 A Jew and a Christian Discover Commonality